wellsst/jwt-template/README.md

 ## Getting started

-After startup go to: http://localhost:8080/root, this will generate a random signing key.
+After startup go to: http://localhost:8080/util, this will generate a random signing key.
 Copy and paste this into application.yml under the app.jwt.key

 ## TODO

-* Implement the challengeId
-*
-* Client side error handling
+* Block too many multiple requests for a token, you cant spam an email
-* Unit tests
+* Improve unit tests on client and server
 * Add admin type/util features such as list users token, expire tokens
 * Allow user login from a certain number of browsers (re-use the same token)
 * User login history
-* Improve the flow of users making multiple requests
 * Check and warn if the server is not running as HTTP**S**, this whole thing hinges on this

 ##  Dependencies